Pod-Point/laravel-aws-pubsub/README.md

 BROADCAST_DRIVER=eventbridge
 ```

-**Remember** that you can define the connection at the Event level if you ever need to be able to use [two drivers concurrently](https://github.com/laravel/framework/pull/38086).
+**Remember** that you can define the connection at the EventDispatcher level if you ever need to be able to use [two drivers concurrently](https://github.com/laravel/framework/pull/38086).

 Finally, don't forget to enable the [Broadcast Service Provider](https://laravel.com/docs/8.x/broadcasting#broadcast-service-provider).